janko/janko.io/_posts/2016-07-18-partial-downloads-with-enumerators-and-fibers.md

 service.

 However, `net/http` supports assigning an IO object as the request body, which it then reads in chunks and writes to the socket.
-This gave me an idea: if I assign the *remote file IO* as the request body, would that mean that I could download and upload the same file *in parallel*?
+This gave me an idea: if we assign the *remote file IO* as the request body, would that mean that we could download and upload the same file *in parallel*?

 So I decided to test this with a script like this: